aliciajpan/cake-game/README.md

     - Cake box animation for successful submissions
 - ✅ Custom themed cursors
 - ✅ Visually displaying which _cake component_ is selected (selection border)
-- ✅ Use tutorial modal instead of redirecting to tutorial page from playing page
+- ✅ Pause timers when tutorial modal is open and resume when modal is closed (used https://www.npmjs.com/package/react-use-precision-timer)
 - ✅ Use GIF for playthrough instructions
 - ✅ Highlight and scroll to newly added score when view scoreboard page from end of game
 - ✅ Add a reminder to players if their screens are too small/wrong orientation